sven337/wblg/_drafts/2013-03-05-Gas-meter-monitoring-wireless-battery-arduino.markdown

 Assemble the JeeNode kit as documented, this is not hard at all.
 Add the female header on the SPI slot (note: you may also solder actual wires there - up to you.
 I might solder wires instead if I did it again).

 Be very careful on the pinout : first of all, the pinout of the RF24 module and that of the JeeNode SPI are not the same, so you can't do a straight connection.
 Refer to the JeeNode wiki page for the pinout, and be careful about the nice looking graph that they have, because it swapped **RST** and **SCK** (I've fixed that for you below, after wasting three hours on the matter).

 <a href="data/gas/qrc-jn-v6-part.png" title="Accurate JeeNode v6 reference"><img src="data/gas/qrc-jn-v6-part-thumb.png" /></a>

-I haven't taken the picture of those elements outside of the case.
+I haven't taken the picture of the elements outside of the case.

 ## Case and LEDs